caprifolium/dawn-chorus/README.md

 # caprifolium
-If the search engine directs here and this repository is unexpected, then retry the search with caprifolium, uppercase "C".
+If the search engine directs here and this repository is not expected, then retry the search with caprifolium, uppercase "C".

 Experimental.
 A public facing repository of nonsense data to use with the QGIS database.
 Keep documents small, nothing bigger than a map layer or *pdf.

 Creating real mess, working on branch ...?
+Several merges until clear but no clear lesson learnt.

 # dawn-chorus
 The creation of a first repository and a learning experience.